siadat/lash/README.md

 ### Usage
 Press `M-f` to start the window finder.
 Press CTRL-c to close.
 You could also run `f.sh` from a normal shell.

+Once fmux is open, you can press ` (backquote) to rename a window.

 Tested with Bash 4.2.37, GNU Sed 4.2.1 and GNU Grep 2.5.1.

 Copyrigh (c) 2012 Sina Siadat